EyasuTeshome/shifttracker/becoming-a-remote-professional/mod-0-morning-session-problem-solving.md

 - What problems did you face this week that could be helped by the techniques in the video?
 - Which strategy is most important when you're new to coding, according to the video?

 Watch the video together: [How to think like a programmer](https://www.youtube.com/watch?v=UiYXwUg23Yw).
-If you're the team member sharing your screen, remember to click the box to share sound as well when you start screensharing in Zoom.
+Reminder: If you're the team member sharing your screen, remember to click the box to share sound as well when you start screensharing in Zoom.

 ## Exercise